Legal Research & Writing Faculty

 Prior to joining UW Law, Professor Stites taught courses in benefits management and legal risk management for the Wisconsin School of Business at UW-Madison.
 She also served as adjunct faculty at the University of Iowa’s Tippie College of Business, where she taught Intro to Law, Legal Ethics, and Employment Law and Discrimination.
 While at the University of Iowa she coached student-teams to compete in the national Eller Ethics Case Competition.

-Professor Stites earned her Bachelor of Arts in Economics, with Honors, and a minor in Spanish, from the University of Washington (in Seattle, WA) in 2001.
+Professor Stites earned her Bachelor of Arts in Economics, with Honors, and a minor in Spanish, from the University of Washington (in Seattle, WA).
 She received the Outstanding Undergraduate Paper in Economics for her Senior Honors Thesis.
 She is admitted to practice in Iowa and Wisconsin.

 News & Media